Cottonseed oil cake futures gain on spot demand

-New Delhi, Apr 22 (PTI) Cottonseed oil cake prices rose by Rs 21.5 to Rs 2,457 per quintal in futures trade Monday as speculators widened their bets amid a firm trend at the physical markets.
-Marketmen said fresh positions created by participants, tracking a firm trend at the spot market on frantic demand against restricted supplies, kept cottonseed oil cake prices higher in futures trade.
-At the National Commodity and Derivatives Exchange, cottonseed oil cake for delivery in July advanced by Rs 21.5, or 0.88 per cent, to Rs 2,457 per quintal with an open interest of 2,340 lots.
-Cottonseed oil cake for delivery in June also went up by Rs 18.5, or 0.77 per cent, to Rs 2,427 per quintal with an open interest of 19,010 lots.
-PTI RUJ SHWSHW
+New Delhi, Apr 9 (PTI) Cottonseed oil cake prices rose by Rs 23 to Rs 2,426 per quintal in futures trade Tuesday as speculators were indulged in enlarging their bets amid a firm trend in the physical market.
+Marketmen said, fresh positions created by participants tracking a firm trend at the spot market on frantic demand against restricted supplies mainly kept cottonseed oil cake prices higher.
+On the National Commodity and Derivatives Exchange, cottonseed oil cake for delivery in May contracts advanced by Rs 23, or 0.96 per cent, to Rs 2,426 per quintal with an open interest of 10 lots.
+Cottonseed oil cake for delivery in June contracts also went up by Rs 21, or 0.86 per cent, to Rs 2,453.5 per quintal having an open interest of 3,270 lots.
+PTI ADI RUJ SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today